ha/fraggle/README.md

 ## Commands

 Each command below behaves according to the [proto spec][], respectively.
-Their `blk`s are called with one parameter, a `Fraggle::Response`, when a response is returned from the server.
+Their `blk`s are called with two parameters, a `Fraggle::Response` as the first or a `Fraggle::Connection::ResponseError` as the second if a response is returned from the server.

 `set(rev, path, value, &blk)`